connectrpc/connect-query-es/packages/protoc-gen-connect-query/README.md

 - `import_extension=none` to remove the `.js` extension
 - `import_extension=.ts` to replace the `.js` extension with `.ts`

-### `keep_empty_files=true`

-This option exists for other plugins but is not applicable to `protoc-gen-connect-query` because, unlike most other plugins, it does not generate a maximum of one output file for every input proto file.
-Instead, it generates one output file per service.
-If you provide a valid proto file that contains no services, `protoc-gen-connect-query` will have no output.

 ### `js_import_style`

 By default, [protoc-gen-connect-query](https://www.npmjs.com/package/@connectrpc/protoc-gen-connect-query)